Why setting this goal?

 Drinking water

-Clean, accessible water for all is an essential part of the world we want to live in.
+Clean water that is accessible to all is an essential part of the world we want to live in.
 Indeed, there is enough fresh water on the planet to achieve this.

 However, due to poor economic conditions or infrastructure, millions of people, including children, die each year from diseases associated with cancer: